node-ci/nci-ansible-ui/README.md

 github, bitbucket or private server, all you need is authenticate user from which nci server is running without password e.g. by ssh key)
 * minimal dependencies (only nodejs, scm client and ansible are required)
+* built on top of [nci](https://github.com/node-ci/nci), can extend functionality by notification and other plugins

 ## Quick setting up